wcansert/jukebox/README.md

 # Jukebox

- an automate for voting music in local places.
+ an automation for voting music in local places.

  this repository includes initial mobile application for jukebox and a project website which is